diamonddevgroup/laravel-geographical-calculator/docs/areas.md

             // get the calculated center between these points.
             ->getCenter();
-            // the result should be array contains lat value and long value return $center;
+            // the result should be an array that contains lat value and long value return $center;
 ```